promanenko/gigaspaces-sbp-jekyll/spring-data-repository.markdown

 {%endhighlight%}

 {%note%}
-Note that `base-package` can be defined as a value of `@EnableXapRepositories` annotation.
-Also, `GigaSpace` bean will be automatically found in the context by type or can be explicitly wired with `gigaspace` attribute.
+The `base-package` can be defined as a value of the `@EnableXapRepositories` annotation.
+Also, the `GigaSpace` bean will be automatically found in the context by type or can be explicitly wired with the `gigaspace` attribute.
 An example can be found [below](#repositories-multi).
 {%endnote%}

 # Excluding custom interfaces from the search

-If you need to have an interface that won't be treated as a Repository by Spring Container, you can mark it with `@NoRepositoryBean` annotation:
+If you need to have an interface that won't be treated as a Repository by Spring Container, you can mark it with the `@NoRepositoryBean` annotation:

 {%highlight java %}
 @NoRepositoryBean